nataliebock/Bock-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 **3.** Once these steps are completed, you will be able to run the code in your own VS code environment!

 ### 🔗 Direct Link to the Deployed Version
-To view the App without running the code, click ...ADD LINK....
+To view the App without running the code, click [HERE](https://unsupervisedmachinelearningappnkb.streamlit.app)

 ### 📚 Necessary Libraries and Versions
 - **necessary libraries and packages:** Streamlit, Pandas, Numpy, Seaborn, Matplotlib, Scikit Learn, and Graphviz